Farm Policy Glossary

 Producer--An owner, operator, landlord, tenant, or sharecropper who shares in the risk of producing a crop and is entitled to share in the crop available for marketing from the farm, or would have shared had the crop been produced.

-Production flexibility contract payment quantity--The quantity of a farm's production eligible for production flexibility contract payments under the 1996 Farm Act.
+Production flexibility contract payment quantity--The quantity of a farm's production eligible for production flexibility contract payments under the 1996 Farm Bill.
 Payment quantity was calculated as the farm's payment yield (per acre) multiplied by 85 percent of the farm's contract acreage.

 Program crops--Crops for which Federal support programs are available to producers, including wheat, corn, barley, grain sorghum, oats, extra long staple and upland cotton, rice, oilseeds, peanuts, and sugar.